 - If you don’t feel the best, it’s okay to walk until you can get back into your pace

-- If for some reason, you have to drop out of the 5K, just sign up for the next one.
+- You might have to drop out of the 5K, so just sign up for the next one.
 If you have an injury or setback (more on unplanned setbacks in the coming sections), know that you did all you can and there will be a path to recovery or options to stay healthy beyond running

 - Most of all, enjoy your 5K running experience and cheer for everyone, as they are cheering for you!